INMAS-Math/INMAS-Math.github.io/README.md

 * [Networking and Effective Communications](networking-and-effective-communications)
 * [Internship Expectations](internship-expectations)

-Each of these modules had follow-up actionable items to be performed by the student on their own.
+Each of these modules had follow-up actionable items to be completed by the student on their own.
+As a strong emphasis of the program was to make the student take responsibility for their own career, none of these items were formally an assignment, but rather presented as SMART goals for them.
-While none of these items were formally an assignment, subsequent discussions on the progress achieved on these tasks took place during the in-person workshops, or during one-on-one meetings with program coordinators over Zoom.
+Nonetheless, subsequent discussions on the progress achieved on these tasks took place during the in-person workshops, and/or during one-on-one meetings with program coordinators over Zoom.

 ### Resume Preparation
 This session provided guidance on crafting a good technical resume.
 It was encouraged that the resume be preferably a single-page, information-dense, and search-engine optimizated (SEO) resume.
-A challenge faced by many students, and that the INMAS program aims to address, is the gap between the students' varied mathematical backgrounds and the diverse areas where they might see themselves employed.
+A challenge faced by many students, and that the INMAS program aimed to address, is the gap between the students' varied mathematical backgrounds and the diverse areas where they might see themselves employed.
 Thus, an emphasis was placed on reframing theoretical mathematical experience